shoemakersknife/shoemakersknife/README.md

 My other interests include music production and art.
 I love anything that involves creativity.

+My dream is to make a meaningful cultural impact on the world.

 ### 🌱 What I'm doing now
 - Pursuing MechE + Mathematics as an undergrad
 - Building personal side projects (please explore my repositories!)